smithy-lang/smithy-python/README.md

 ### Using repository tooling

-This repository is intended to contain the source for multiple python and java packages, so the process of development may be a bit different than what you're familiar with.
+This repository is intended to contain the source for multiple Python and Java packages, so the process of development may be a bit different than what you're familiar with.